 Our basic running costs (insurance, energy bills, office costs, building repairs, etc…) add up to a little over £50,000 per year.
 We work hard to keep these costs to a minimum, whilst doing all that we attempt to a high standard.

 Our Parish Contribution is the payment we make to the Diocese of Leicester, which funds clergy (including our own vicar), the cathedral and the central office costs in St Martin’s House.
-In 2014 we contributed £54,000.
-This year, due to budget constraints, we will contribute £42,000, to ensure that our budget balances in 2015.
+In 2017 we will contribute £42,000 to this fund.

-Our church buildings are expensive, but over the past year we have worked hard to make improvements in the most economical way.
-In 2014 we moved pews and laid carpet to give us more flexible space, and in 2015 we worked to improve the look and feel of the Church Gate Centre.
+Our church buildings are expensive, but over recent years we have worked hard to make improvements in the most economical way.
+In 2014 we moved pews and laid carpet to give us more flexible space, in 2015 we worked to improve the look and feel of the Church Gate Centre and in 2016 we redesigned the stage and invested in our sound system.
 We hope that these efforts will make our buildings more comfortable and useful for mission and ministry.

 We are very fortunate to have a gifted and hardworking staff team, only some of whom are paid by the church.
 Our staff costs do not begin to reflect how much time and energy is poured each day into the work of the church.